FAQs About Volunteer Program

 LANS employees may be eligible for paid leave through the Science Education Community Service Time System.

-The Laboratory promotes LANS/LANS employee participation in science, math, engineering and math (STEM) educational activities as a good corporate citizen and valuable community resource.
-Science Education Community Service Time is time off with pay that might be granted to LANS/LANL full-time or part-time employees, at the discretion of their supervisor and with the approval of the LANL Community Programs Office.
+The Laboratory promotes LANS/Los Alamos employee participation in science, math, engineering and math (STEM) educational activities as a good corporate citizen and valuable community resource.
+Science Education Community Service Time is time off with pay that might be granted to LANS/Los Alamos full-time or part-time employees, at the discretion of their supervisor and with the approval of the Lab Community Programs Office.
+Please review the LANL Community Programs Office Science Education Community Service Time website prior to submitting a request for Science Education Community Service Time at http://int.lanl.gov/org/dir/cpa/cpo/education_programs/science-education-community.shtml.